LUNCH WITH SOUPY SALES

 1979.
 Because of the lack of archival practices of the time, and the fact that

-the earlier shows were done live, the majority of Lunch With Soupy Sales had
+the earlier shows were done live, the majority of Lunch with Soupy Sales had

 either been destroyed or erased.